liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 The `onSuccess` and `onFailure` callbacks are optional, but it's good practice to implement both.
 By doing so, your app can persist the device token or tell the user that an error ocurred.

 You should note that the [Push](src/main/java/com/liferay/mobile/push/Push.java) class is a wrapper for the Mobile SDK generated services.
-Internally, it calls the portal's remote service `PushNotificationsDeviceService`.
+Internally, it calls the Mobile SDK's `PushNotificationsDeviceService` class.
 While you can still use `PushNotificationsDeviceService` directly, using the wrapper class is easier.

 Once your device is registered, your app must be able to listen for notifications.
 To do this, you must implement a `BroadcastReceiver` instance in your app.
 [Android's developer documentation](http://developer.android.com/google/gcm/client.html#sample-receive) shows you how to do this.